 Rate how strongly you agree or disagree with the next statements.

-How do you invest in your physical self-care?
+How do you invest in your professional self-care?
 These activities can help:

-It looks like you’ve already started using strategies for your physical self-care.
-This is a great first step in ensuring your physical wellbeing.
+It looks like you’ve already started using strategies for your professional self-care.
+This is a great first step in ensuring your professional wellbeing.

-Investing in physical self-care activities can help you to build energy to face life’s challenges and support those around you when they need it.
+Investing in professional self-care activities can help you build energy to face life’s challenges and support those around you when they need it.

 To push yourself even further, consider some of the following activities:

 Find opportunities for work that is challenging and enjoyable.
 Set up extracurricular activities that might not already exist, such as a sports team, choir, writing challenge or student peer-support group.

 Take the lead on making shared workspaces such as staff rooms more comfortable and welcoming.

 Start a peer-support group or supervision sessions with co-workers you know will benefit from a little extra support.